 Although the American Academy of Family Physicians agrees with many of the stated goals of the proposed meaningful-use criteria for receiving federal subsidies for health IT investments, the CMS needs to “significantly modify the proposed rule,” said Ted Epperly, board chairman of the group, in a seven-page letter to acting CMS Administrator Charlene Frizzera.

-Epperly then went on to note several details in the proposed rule that the AAFP found “unworkable, excessive or redundant, and will actually impede the very goals of the legislation.”
+That said, Epperly then went on to note several details in the proposed rule that the AAFP found “unworkable, excessive, or redundant, and will actually impede the very goals of the legislation.”

 The AAFP also called for partial payment of financial incentives for physicians who met less than 100% of the proposed requirements and argued against the current all-or-nothing approach.

 What do you think?
 Post a comment on this article and share your opinion with other readers.
 Submit your comments to Modern Healthcare Online at [email protected].
 Please be sure to include your hometown and state, along with your organization and title.

 Have an opinion about this story?
 Click here to submit a Letter to the Editor, and we may publish it in print.